Parvathy-S-Kumar/Moodle_Quiz_PDF_Annotator/installation.md

 1. Go to the moodle_quiz_qnnotator folder ,open terminal and run
     * `sudo make restore`

 __Note you always need to restore by the above command before making again.
-Repeated running of `sudo make quiz_annotator` will copy the wrong files to the backup directory and would make the next restoring process fail. .__
+Repeated running of 'sudo make quiz_annotator' will copy the wrong files to the backup directory and would make the next restoring process fail. .__

 ### Support for other versions
 - Add in [/mod/quiz/](https://github.com/Parvathy-S-Kumar/Moodle_Quiz_PDF_Annotator/tree/main/src/common/mod/quiz)